 ITV is also experimenting with even more localised services distributed by broadband rather than via an aerial.
 ITV Local has been operating since October 2005 on the south coast.

 At the other end of the scale, ITV also provides a broader regional landscape for brands.
 In addition to a Scottish macro that combines STV and Grampian, there are six other combinations such as the West macro of ITV West, ITV Wales and Westcountry that are sold as a single option.

 The other terrestrial channels generally compete on geographical level with these regional macros rather than on the basis of the original 15 franchises but the borders of their regions usually still coincide with ITV franchise boundaries.

-Thus GMTV offers six different regional options as does Channel 4, while Five splits the country into four different regions.
+Thus GMTV offers six different regional options as does Channel 4, while Five splits the country into five different regions.

 The non-terrestrial channels available on Freeview, BSkyB and cable tend to broadcast the same signal right across the country.
 The exception is the Republic of Ireland.

 Sky Media has had a Republic of Ireland opt-out since October 2000, which now extends to Sky 1, Sky News, Sky Sports 1 and Sky Sports 2 covering both spots ads as well as sponsorship opportunities including on the Sky News Ireland bulletins.

 Terrestrial channels such as ITV 1 mainly reach the republic from Northern Ireland and are major players in the commercial TV market there.
 Ulster for example reaches around two-thirds of homes in the republic while Channel 4 Ulster hits 70% of homes in the Republic through a combination of overspill broadcasting and cable distribution.